danidiaz/subrec/README.md

 list of selected fields.
 These conditions allow us to call `unsafeCoerce` internally to get the field's value without fear of blowing up.

+# Any examples?

+Check out the `Subrec.Examples` module.

 # Related

 [How to deal with the "records problem" when writing REST API